-- a.
-Administrative staff members will design, schedule and present Inservice Behavioral Guidelines, classroom management and teacher rights and responsibilities to new teachers. - b.
+- 1. Related activities: - a.
+Administrative staff members will design, schedule and present In-service Behavioral Guidelines, classroom management and teacher rights and responsibilities to new teachers. - b.
 In-service training will also be planned as necessary. - c.
 Teachers will maintain the discipline plan for their classrooms. - d.
-During passing periods teachers will be highly encouraged to stand outside of their doors supervising students.
+During passing periods teachers will be highly encouraged to stand outside of their doors supervising students. - 2.
+Resources needed: - a.

-- a.
 Budgetary resources to cover the cost of printed material. - 3.
 Person(s) responsible for implementation: - a.
 Site leadership team - 4.
 Timeline for implementation: - a.
-By the beginning of the 2017-2018 school year, new teachers will receive training on the updated Salzman "Tools For Schools" Behavioral Guidelines, managing discipline problems and their rights and responsibilities regarding suspensions. - b.
-By Back to School Night all teachers will have turned in a copy of Their Classroom Discipline Plan and a copy of their syllabus.
+By Back to School Night all teachers will have distributed a copy of Their Classroom Discipline Plan and a copy of their syllabus.